Maintenant en lecture: Farlouche Tart: Traditional Quebec Recipe

 Farlouche Tart: Traditional Quebec Recipe

-"Always looking for new recipes for our site, my father recently told me that my great-grandmother, Germaine, made tarte à la farlouche...
+"Always on the lookout for new recipes for our website, my father recently told me that my great-grandmother, Germaine, made farlouche pie...
 I had no idea what it was, so I wanted to try it.
-We offer the classic with molasses and brown sugar, and a version with maple syrup and sugar, of course.
-A must try!" -- Marilyn
+We offer the classic version with molasses and brown sugar, and a version with maple syrup and maple sugar, of course.
+Give it a try!" -- Marilyn

 Origin of the Farlouche Tart

-Farlouche tart, an old Quebec dessert, was developed to provide a quick source of energy to lumberjacks and log drivers in the 17th century.
-Rich in sugar, it is often compared to sugar pie, but even sweeter, thanks in part to its molasses and raisin filling.
+Farlouche pie, an old Quebec dessert, was developed to provide a quick source of energy for lumberjacks and log drivers in the 17th century.
+Rich in sugar, it is often compared to sugar pie, but even sweeter, thanks in particular to its molasses and raisin filling.

 Why was it created?

-This pie was a nutritious dessert, simple to prepare and using accessible ingredients such as molasses, very present in rural kitchens of Quebec at the time.
-It was perfect for recharging manual workers after a day in the forests or fields.
+This pie was a nourishing dessert, simple to prepare and using readily available ingredients such as molasses, which was very common in rural Quebec kitchens at the time.
+It was perfect for replenishing the energy of manual laborers after a day in the forests or fields.

 Classic Ingredients

-The traditional recipe for tarte à la farlouche is made with molasses, brown sugar, raisins, butter and homemade pie crust.
-However, several variations today allow maple syrup and maple sugar to be incorporated for an even more Quebecois taste.
+The traditional recipe for farlouche pie consists of molasses, brown sugar, raisins, butter, and homemade pie crust.
+However, many modern variations incorporate maple syrup and maple sugar for an even more Québécois flavor.

 Modern Variants

-Typically, tarte à la farlouche involves mixing molasses, brown sugar, raisins and a little butter in a pie crust, with a second crust on top to make a closed pie, baked until golden and crispy.
-Here are some variations if you want to make it with maple syrup and maple sugar to replace the molasses and brown sugar.
+Traditionally, a farlouche pie involves mixing molasses, brown sugar, raisins, and a little butter in a pie crust, then covering it with a second crust to create a sealed pie, and baking it until golden brown and crisp.
+Here, we offer variations if you'd like to make it with maple syrup and maple sugar instead of molasses and brown sugar.

 📝 Summary